https://publichealth.ouhsc.edu/about Parent Page: About id: 34348 Active Page: details id: 34407

 Published: Friday, February 6, 2026

 Faculty in the Hudson College of Public Health continue to play a key role in advancing international research collaborations focused on environmental and human health.
-Changjie Cai, PhD, founding director of Children’s Environmental Health Center in U.S. Southern Great Plains and associate professor in the Department of Occupational and Environmental Health, recently hosted a visiting delegation of scientists and professors from Peru and the University of Oklahoma–Norman at his air quality laboratory on the OU Health Campus.
+Changjie Cai, PhD, founding director of the Children’s Environmental Health Center in the U.S. Southern Great Plains and associate professor in the Department of Occupational and Environmental Health, recently hosted a visiting delegation of scientists and professors from Peru and the University of Oklahoma–Norman at his air quality laboratory on the OU Health Campus.